Wudker/Wudker/Portfolio.md

 The project investigated whether inexpensive radio-control chips could be reused as a simple multi-channel home-automation platform.

-A working remote-control unit and lighting actuator were built, but the project eventually demonstrated the practical advantages of Wi-Fi based microcontrollers such as the ESP32.
+A working remote-control unit and lighting actuator were built.
+The experiment also demonstrated the practical advantages of Wi-Fi based microcontrollers for more advanced automation systems and contributed to the later development of SmartRoom.

 `RX-2B` `TX-2B` `Control electronics` `Remote control` `Prototyping` `Home automation`